Charliemowood/atom-guide/README.md

 ### Edit a file in Atom

-Once a file is open, the cursor will be focussed inside the file you have selected.
+Once a file is open, the cursor will be located inside the file you have selected.
 You can then modify the file as you would like by inputing text.

 ### Save a file in Atom